Analyzing the Price-to-Earnings Ratio of Southwest Airlines Co. (LUV) - News Heater

 LUV) stock’s latest price update

 Southwest Airlines Co.
-(NYSE: LUV)’s stock price has gone rise by 1.46 in comparison to its previous close of 32.26, however, the company has experienced a -2.88% decrease in its stock price over the last five trading days.
+(NYSE: LUV)’s stock price has gone decline by -0.41 in comparison to its previous close of 33.84, however, the company has experienced a 2.96% increase in its stock price over the last five trading days.
 The Wall Street Journal reported on 08/04/23 that American Travelers Are Shunning U.S. for Europe

 LUV’s Market Performance

 Southwest Airlines Co.
-(LUV) has experienced a -2.88% fall in stock performance for the past week, with a -11.78% drop in the past month, and a 11.74% rise in the past quarter.
-The volatility ratio for the week is 2.39%, and the volatility levels for the past 30 days are at 2.57% for LUV.
-The simple moving average for the last 20 days is -9.18% for LUV’s stock, with a simple moving average of -4.22% for the last 200 days.
+(LUV) has experienced a 2.96% rise in stock performance for the past week, with a -9.02% drop in the past month, and a 16.33% rise in the past quarter.
+The volatility ratio for the week is 2.45%, and the volatility levels for the past 30 days are at 2.43% for LUV.
+The simple moving average for the last 20 days is -3.28% for LUV’s stock, with a simple moving average of -1.41% for the last 200 days.

 Analysts’ Opinion of LUV

-Many brokerage firms have already submitted their reports for LUV stocks, with Jefferies repeating the rating for LUV by listing it as a “Underperform.”
-The predicted price for LUV in the upcoming period, according to Jefferies is $25 based on the research report published on August 03, 2023 of the current year 2023.
+Many brokerage firms have already submitted their reports for LUV stocks, with Redburn repeating the rating for LUV by listing it as a “Sell.”
+The predicted price for LUV in the upcoming period, according to Redburn is $27 based on the research report published on August 07, 2023 of the current year 2023.

-During the last 5 trading sessions, LUV fell by -2.88%, which changed the moving average for the period of 200-days by +0.03% in comparison to the 20-day moving average, which settled at $35.79.
-In addition, Southwest Airlines Co. saw -2.79% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LUV rose by +2.96%, which changed the moving average for the period of 200-days by -0.06% in comparison to the 20-day moving average, which settled at $34.71.
+In addition, Southwest Airlines Co. saw 0.09% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading